 4 Web-based Photoshop Alternatives

-Online photo editors are not as powerful as Adobe Photoshop, but if you don’t make a high-end photo retouching work daily, and you maybe need a program to create a banner, or you need to enrich your photo before posting it online, those tools can do the trick.
+Online photo editors are not as powerful as Adobe Photoshop.
+Still, if you don’t do high-end photo retouching work daily.
+You may need a program to create a banner or enrich your photo before posting it online, and those tools can do the trick.

-Let’s see what are your options when it comes down to web-based photo editors.
+Let’s see your options when it comes down to web-based photo editors.

-The starting price of PicMonkey is $7.99/month, but it’s not as powerful as Adobe Photoshop, and its meant for more basic picture editing.
+The starting price of PicMonkey is $7.99/month.
+Still, it’s not as powerful as Adobe Photoshop, and it’s meant for more basic picture editing.
 Also, some key features are missing, such as drag and drop, but hopefully, they will add them in the future.

-Canva is not a real alternative to Photoshop like Affinity Photo, but it’s powerful enough so you can edit photos with ease.
+Canva is not a valid alternative to Photoshop like Affinity Photo.
+Still, it’s powerful enough so you can edit photos with ease.
 Canva offers various preset templates you can choose between for your project.

-There are three price options you can choose among Canva, Canva Pro, and Canva Enterprise.
+You can choose three price options among Canva, Canva Pro, and Canva Enterprise.

-The basic one is for free, but you are limited with storage and features, Canva Pro runs for $12.95 per team member/month which gives you access to all elements, templates and unlimited storage for your images.
+The basic one is free, but you are limited with storage and features.
+Canva Pro runs for $12.95 per team member/month, giving you access to all elements, templates, and unlimited storage for your images.

 If you’re interested in pricing for Canva Enterprise, you should contact their support.

 Fotor is not only an online editor, but it’s also a desktop application.
-Like the previous two apps, Fotor is not as strong as Adobe Photoshop when it comes down to image editing, but it’s more like Lightroom, where you can add different filters to your photos.
+Like the previous two apps, Fotor is not as strong as Adobe Photoshop for image editing.
+Still, it’s more like Lightroom, where you can add different filters to your photos.

 So if you’re looking for a program that can add a bit of flair to your photos and make collages, you should check Fotor out.

-BeFunky is simple and quick to use editor.
-It works well if you need to color correct the photo, but it lacks the power for the real photo retouching.
+BeFunky is a quick-to-use and straightforward editor.
+It works well if you need to color correct the photo, but it lacks photo retouching power.

-It has an option of drag and drop, which is a nice feature to have, considering some of the other programs on this list don’t offer.
+It has an option of drag and drop, which is a nice feature, considering some of the other programs on this list don’t offer.